2BlackCoffees/firefox-manager/timegate/README.md

 vercel link  # Accept defaults vercel env add DATABASE_URL production
 # Mark it sensitive and When prompted for the value, paste your Neon Connection String
+vercel env add TIMEGATE_API_SECRET production
+# Mark it sensitive and When prompted for the value, paste your API restricted access string, ensure to provide a high entropy string

 ```
 If you need to modify the variable, you will first have to remove it: